khanrasidraja/Drifty/Readme.md

 My Name is Rashid Khan

-I feel like contributing to this project will be a great learning open source Contribtions started
+I feel like contributing to this project will be a great learning and

+open source Contribtions started